 Key to the Paragon’s ability to carry weight efficiently is the highly adaptable fit.
 The shoulder straps and hipbelt can be adjusted quickly with a Velcro rip-and-stick design.
 This was a great feature as we were swapping out the pack between testers with differing 18- and 21-inch torsos, but it’s also a very practical solution for dialing in the fit.
 Along with a tailored backpanel that has a substantial lumbar support, the pack hugs you more than you would expect at this $230 price point.
 To reiterate, this Paragon is not the most comfortable pack for big loads, but it has all the right pieces for overnight and weekend trips.

-You can go lighter in the popular 55 to 65-liter range, but the Paragon’s 3 pound 9 ounce weight is no slouch.
-It easily undercuts many popular backpacking packs like the Osprey Atmos AG 65 (4 pounds 9 ounces) and Gregory’s own Baltoro 65 (4 pounds 13.4 ounces), and is a near match to the lightweight REI Flash 65 (3 pounds 10 ounces) and The North Face Banchee 65 (3 pounds 9 ounces).
-You can save weight with the Osprey Exos 58, which is a svelte 2 pounds 11 ounces, but that’s more of an ultralighter’s pack that shouldn’t exceed a 30 to 35-pound load.
-And the 100-denier fabric on the Exos isn’t as durable as the Paragon.
+You can go lighter in the popular 55- to 65-liter range, but the Paragon’s 3-pound-9-ounce weight is no slouch.
+It easily undercuts many popular backpacking packs like the Osprey Atmos AG 65 (4 pounds 9 ounces) and Gregory’s own Baltoro 65 (4 pounds 13.4 ounces), and is a near match to Osprey’s new-for-2019 Rook 65 (3 pounds 8.5 ounces) and The North Face Banchee 65 (3 pounds 4 ounces).
+You can save significant weight with the REI Co-op Flash 55 (2 pounds 10 ounces) and Osprey Exos 58 (2 pounds 10.4 ounces), but both are ultralight-focused and shouldn’t exceed 30- to 35-pound loads.

 Of note for minimalist backpackers considering the Paragon: it’s fairly easy to trim even more weight from the listed 3 pounds 9 ounces.
 To start, you can use the sleeping bag divider in place of the standard floating lid, which does compromise on organization but is a great way to save a few ounces.
 And leaving behind the rain cover and hydration sleeve that doubles as a daypack should bring your total weight closer to the 3-pound mark.